“Suddenly it is no longer a black and white character from an archive film, but a character that you can completely feel and almost touch.”.

 The making process

-“A film for Bridge to Liberation starts with developing the story.
-Shortly after last year's event, I sit down with Alvin, artistic director and director, and Nazmiye, screenwriter, to map out the big picture.
-We think about which characters are interesting and how we can highlight the Battle of Arnhem in a unique way.
+A film for Bridge to Liberation begins with developing the story.
+Shortly after the previous year's event, I sit down with Alvin, the artistic director and director, and Nazmiye, the screenwriter, to outline the general outline.
+We consider which characters are interesting and how we can illuminate the Battle of Arnhem in a unique way.
 Then I research characters with diaries and stories to deepen their perspectives.
-Once the story has been written, we translate it into an image script.
-Nazmiye thinks about the voiceover, while Alvin decides how the films fit into the show.
-When everything is ready, the filming begins.
-These are always intensive, but impressive days.”
+Once the story is written, we translate it into a screenplay.
+Nazmiye devises the voiceover, while Alvin decides how the films fit into the show.
+Once everything is ready, filming begins.
+These are always intensive, but impressive days.

 Challenges